alter/RouteManagerPro-v3.0/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details.

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
 ## 🙏 Acknowledgments

 - [WinDivert](https://www.reqrypt.org/windivert.html) for packet capture